PhilDL/remix-gospel-stack/README.md

 ## Disclaimer

 I am learning and improving this stack continuously.
 The setup proposed here is one of many possible approaches.
-If you see any possible improvements, please submit a PR—I will appreciate it greatly!
+If you see any possible improvements, please submit a PR — I will appreciate it greatly!

 ## License